Lena Faber

 Hyundai i23 Lone Lone XX Limited

 – absolutely fantastic.
 This car is simply amazing!
 The way it takes corners feels like writing on paper with a pen—smooth and precise.
-It accelerates from a standstill like crazy and brakes instantly without all that annoying engine braking nonsense.
+It accelerates right from a standstill and brakes instantly without all that annoying engine braking nonsense.
 The brakes are well-preserved even with sporty driving; only had to really stomp on them a couple of times.
 The design is mind-blowing.
 I’m even willing to put up with that damn headrest, as much as I hate it.
 Must check though how the back seats fold down.
 However, this car is just, well… awesome.

 Once favorite, Mazda lost its spark